 I work for the UUA as the Accessibility Program Associate.
 My work is all about words.
 If I look at my job from a simplistic word-based perspective, I am the highly trained “disability expert” bringing information about ramps, large print orders of service, assistive listening systems, etc. to congregations, districts, and UUA staff.
 Trained as a rehabilitation counselor and developmental psychologist, my entire career has been in the area of disability and accessibility.
 I have done this work for decades, and I can offer a lot of information about accessibility.

 But, as a Unitarian Universalist minister, my work must be reflective of the religious, existential, and spiritual dimension of disability—it is my ministry.
 It is our ministry—clergy and lay people together—because I am certainly not alone in speaking out about oppression, about disability, about ableism.
-This is vastly important work, and this afternoon we will welcome your own Laurie Thomas as an ordained Unitarian Universalist minister—ministering, as she puts it, among people with disabilities.
+This is vastly important work.

-Our Unitarian Universalist words, are, after all, religious wo rds that express our beliefs, our wonderment.
-There is conversation, these days, about a Unitarian Universalist language of reverence—our president, Reverend William Sinkford, tells us that it is time for Unitarian Universalism to claim its good news, that our work is needed to ”help to heal our hurting world in these troubled and troubling times.”
-So as a UUA staff person, and sharing Reverend Sinkford’s belief that “We have good news for a world that badly needs it”, I want us to keep a language of reverence in the forefront of the disability work that we do—I want us to think about a language of reverence in our anti-oppression work—when we speak about disability, ableism, accessibility.
-We have inherited so much value-laden language and so many va lue- laden concepts about these words, it behooves us to be conscious about reframing these concepts in a way that lifts up and reflects our Unitarian Universalist theology of wholeness and justice.
+Our Unitarian Universalist words are, after all, religious words that express our beliefs, our wonderment.
+There is conversation, these days, about a Unitarian Universalist language of reverence—our former UUA president, Reverend William Sinkford, told us that it is time for Unitarian Universalism to claim its good news, that our work is needed to “help to heal our hurting world in these troubled and troubling times.”
+So as a UUA staff person, and sharing Reverend Sinkford’s belief that “We have good news for a world that badly needs it”, I want us to keep a language of reverence in the forefront of the disability work that we do—I want us to think about a language of reverence in our anti-oppression work —when we speak about disability, ableism, accessibility.
+We have inherited so much value-laden language and so many value- laden concepts about these words, it behooves us to be conscious about reframing these concepts in a way that lifts up and reflects our Unitarian Universalist theology of wholeness and justice.

-Professor Lakoff begins his book, Don’t think of an elephant, Lakoff by telling us, Carry out this instruction: “Don’t think of an elephant!”
+Professor Lakoff begins his book, Don’t Think of an Elephant by telling us, Carry out this instruction: “Don’t think of an elephant!”

 When Lakoff talks about words that have emotional ties, it gets more interesting.
 In an essay he wrote: